Exploring Haram al-Sharif (Temple Mount): A Visitor's Guide

+The main sightseeing attraction upon the platform is of course the Dome of the Rock itself.
+Non-Muslims cannot enter, but the façade is beautiful.
 Built over the site where Jews believe Abraham prepared to sacrifice Isaac, and Muslims believe the Prophet Muhammad began his ascent to heaven, the Dome of the Rock (Qubbet el-Sakhra) is one of the greatest of Muslim monuments.
-It was built by Abd el-Malik (685-705), the fifth Omayyad Caliph.
+It was built by Abd al-Malik (685-705), the fifth Umayyad Caliph.
 The octagonal structure, with a high dome, enshrines the sacred rock of Moriah.
 The impressive effect of the Dome of the Rock results from the combination of fine proportions and sumptuous decoration with an apparently simple ground-plan consisting of three concentric elements.
-Round the rock is a ring of piers and columns supporting the dome; a broad ambulatory separates this ring from an octagon, also formed by piers and columns; and this in turn is separated from the octagonal outer walls by a narrow ambulatory.
+Around the rock is a ring of piers and columns supporting the dome; a broad ambulatory separates this ring from an octagon, also formed by piers and columns, and this in turn is separated from the octagonal outer walls by a narrow ambulatory.

 Four doors, clad with copper by Qaitbay (1468-96), lead into the interior, which is unfortunately off-limits to non-Muslims.
-In the center of the inner rotunda is Es- Sakhra, the Holy Rock, over which the Jews' altar for burnt offerings may have stood.
-Just under 18 m long by 13.25 m across, it is surrounded by a grille installed by the Crusaders in the 12th century to prevent relic collectors from breaking off pieces of the stone.
-Under the rock is a cave, known to Muslims as Bir el-Arwah ("Well of Souls"), where it is believed that the souls of the dead gather to pray.
+In the center of the inner rotunda is Es-Sakhra, the Holy Rock, over which the Jews' altar for burnt offerings may have stood.
+Just under 18 meters long by 13.25 meters across, it is surrounded by a grille installed by the Crusaders in the 12th century to prevent relic collectors from breaking off pieces of the stone.
+Under the rock is a cave, known to Muslims as Bir al-Arwah ("Well of Souls"), where it is believed that the souls of the dead gather to pray.

 - If you're walking from Central Jerusalem, Jaffa Gate is the nearest approach into the Old City.